-As we are facing the repercussions of COVID-19 and the potentially worst recession since 2008, what does this mean for B2B digital marketing spend in 2022-2023, and how should you plan to allocate your B2B marketing budget for the best ROI?
+As we face the repercussions of COVID-19 and the potentially worst recession since 2008, what does this mean for B2B digital marketing spend in 2022-2023, and how should you plan to allocate your B2B marketing budget for the best ROI?
 Here, we explore insights and walk through three tips you should keep in mind when creating your budget.

 - The Impact of the recession on B2B Marketing Budget Allocation